 The Company generates revenue primarily from sales and rentals of its products.
 The Company's products consist of its proprietary line of oxygen concentrators, non-invasive ventilators, and related accessories.
-Other revenue, which is included in sales revenue on the Statements of Comprehensive Income, primarily comes from service contracts, replacement parts and freight revenue for product shipments.
+Other revenue, which is included in sales revenue on the statements of comprehensive income (loss), primarily comes from service contracts, replacement parts and freight revenue for product shipments.